6 Jan

 Buckle your seatbelt and come on a little mental ride with me.

-Imagine you’re on vacation at some lame tourist attraction, and there’s a cute family nearby.
 You’re eavesdropping on their conversation about where to go for dinner.
 The dad suggests, “How about we go for pizza?” and the kids’ eyes all light up.
 If they were puppies, they’d be wagging their tails and yapping.
 The little one might be chasing his tail in a circle.

 You almost speak up and say, “But I don’t like pizza and we had it yesterday,” and then stop yourself.
 Why should you get a say?